Family Promise to launch transitional housing program, renovating 2 homes in Savannah

 Both homes are set to be completed and move-in ready by the end of February 2021.

 Family Promise is looking for support from the community for this initiative in the shape of volunteer workers or donations.
-To help, click here.
+To help, visit here.